 As the local government authority for the Ipswich area, Ipswich City Council (council) has an obligation to ensure our city is a safe, healthy, and equitable community.
 One of the ways council meets this obligation is through the provision of various regulations and local laws which are designed to protect and enhance the community's general way of life and well-being.

 As a dedicated community proud of our City, we can all strive to look after our local area and adhere to these regulations.
 Failure to comply with these laws may result in a fine/Penalty Infringement Notice (PIN) being issued to residents, businesses, and visitors to the city for breaches of these local laws and regulations.

-If you have received a penalty infringement notice (PIN) from Ipswich City Council, you have 28 days from the issue date to select one of the options available to you on the back of the infringement.
+If you have received a PIN (also referred to as a fine) from council, you have 28 days from the issue date to select one of the options available to you on the back of the infringement.

-Payments can also be made via the following methods:
+PIN payments can be made via the following methods:

 For more information about payment options visit our Infringement Notice Payments webpage.

 PINs of $200 and over may be paid off in instalments.
 Please select the appropriate option on the back of the PIN and complete your details in the space provided.
 Please note, if this option is selected, the request must be filled in and signed by the person to whom the PIN was issued.
 You must then return the PIN along with the first instalment of a minimum of $60 to council.
 If you no longer have the PIN, your request can be accepted in writing, provided you include your full name, contact address and phone numbers and sign the document.